Aisha-R/learnway/README.md

 ## Roadmap

 The aim of this project is to learn how to use Django and thereafter secure a job as a Python Backend Developer.
-The short-term goal is to produce a minimally viable product complete with testing, before I move on to implementing additional features.
+The short-term goal is to produce a minimum viable product complete with testing, before I move on to implementing additional features.
 Ordinarily I would take a TDD approach, but for the purposes of learning Django I will get the basics down before I start testing.

-For prospective employers, if you would like to set me a task to complete or a feature to add as part of the application process feel free to do so.
+For prospective employers, if you would like to set me a task to complete or a feature to add as part of the job application process feel free to do so.

 ## Contributing